Local Authority Pollution Prevention and Control

 Any proposed changes in operation must be reported to the regulator.

 A “change in operation” means a change in the nature of functioning, or an extension of the installation which may have consequences for the environment.
 In the case of the latter, a substantial change variation may be required, which follows a similar procedure to applying for a permit to operate.
-Further details on the types of variation applications can be found in chapter 24 of the General Guidance Manual.

 Applications must be made on the form provided by the regulator or online and must include specified information which will vary depending on the process.

 Your application must be accompanied with the correct fee.
 It is recommended that you contact the regulator to confirm how much this will be for your process.
 Details of the fees and charges can be found here.

 Your application will be returned to you if the correct fee is not paid.